potomak/gist-txt/README.md

 Matter of every scene.
 The stylesheet is enabled when the scene is active and disabled when the scene is not active.

+### Scene initialization

+You can run JavaScript code at every new visit of a scene by implementing a function associated to YAML Front Matter's `init` property.

 ## Hosting

 Your text adventures are already hosted by default at GitHub Gist.